Mostafa-MMK/Mostafa-MMK.github.io/_pages/research.md

 toc_sticky: true
 ---

 My research focuses on understanding the ocean's role in the climate system, particularly the intricate dynamics of energy transfer and air-sea interaction.
 I use a combination of climate model analysis, novel statistical techniques, and open-source software development to investigate these processes across different scales.
+Broadly, my research **interests** are:

+- Risk and finanical crisis
+- Asset pricing
+- Quantitative analysis

 ## Financial Contagion & Risk Spillover (Complex Network Approach)